 By Françoise Descamps

 During the last century, unprecedented development of the urban environment has strongly influenced urban transformation.
 Rapid urban expansion, densification (or, conversely, decline and abandonment), inappropriate modern interventions, gentrification, and changes in uses are occurring worldwide, directly affecting the preservation of historic urban environments.
-In response, the Getty Conservation Institute established its Historic Cities and Urban Settlements Initiative to enhance practices in the conservation and management of historic urban environments by identifying and addressing needs through a targeted program of research and dissemination, training, and education, as well as model field projects.
+In response, the Getty Conservation Institute established its to enhance practices in the conservation and management of historic urban environments by identifying and addressing needs through a targeted program of research and dissemination, training, and education, as well as model field projects.

 PROVIDING HERITAGE INVENTORY MANAGEMENT SYSTEMS